-Taxonomic Accounts: Papers that include taxonomic accounts, such as taxonomic reviews and new species descriptions, may substitute the following standard presentation for the RESULTS section: (1) taxonomic name in bold font, common name(s), table and figure appearances of new name (these left justified and each appears on separate line); (2) holotype, paratype(s), non-type material; (3) diagnosis (Copeia requires diagnosis by demonstration—a true differential diagnosis that specifies the features that serve to differentiate the new taxon from all others at rank, along with the taxa that share the alternative state(s) is preferred); (4) description; (5) supplementary notes, such as coloration, ecology, distribution, comparisons, etc. as appropriate; (6) etymology.
+Taxonomic Accounts: Papers that include taxonomic accounts, such as taxonomic reviews and new species descriptions, may substitute the following standard presentation for the RESULTS section: (1) taxonomic name in bold font, ZooBank act identifier (if registered by author), common name(s), table and figure appearances of new name (these should be left justified and each appears on a separate line); (2) holotype, paratype(s), non-type material; (3) diagnosis (Ichthyology & Herpetology requires diagnosis by demonstration—a true differential diagnosis that specifies the features that serve to differentiate the new taxon from all others at rank, along with the taxa that share the alternative state[s] is preferred); (4) description; (5) supplementary notes, such as coloration, ecology, distribution, comparisons, etc. as appropriate; (6) etymology.
 Items 2–6 are formatted as second-level sections.
 Listing of specimen material must follow standard style and order of presentation; see a recent issue for examples.
 Please note that all uses of new taxonomic names that appear before the formal description (i.e., RESULTS section ), should include the phrase ", new species" after the scientific name (e.g., Homo sapiens, new species).
-Also note that Copeia exclusively uses "new species" and not "n. sp." or "sp. nov.".
+Also note that Ichthyology & Herpetology exclusively uses "new species" and not "n. sp." or "sp. nov."

-All new taxa must include ZooBank identifiers.
-Authors should consult the ZooBank website (http://www.zoobank.org) to find the information needed to register new names.
-The site includes several video tutorials (http://www.zoobank.org/VideoGuide) that familiarize you with the website, show you how to create an account, and show you how to register a publication and a new name.
-After registration, please include the nomenclatural act identifier (e.g., urn:lsid:zoobank.org:act:B792CF27-E709-4BFE-8318-0C5CCBC7C0C5) on the line below the new name in the manuscript.
-The Copeia editorial office will register new names with ZooBank if these are not included in the accepted manuscript.
+All new taxa must include ZooBank identifiers, and the editorial office is happy to register the names for authors.
+Authors who would like to register the names and acts themselves should consult the ZooBank website ( http://www.zoobank.org ) to find the information needed to register new names.
+The site includes several video tutorials ( http://www.zoobank.org/VideoGuide ) that familiarize you with the website, show you how to create an account, and show you how to register a publication and a new name.
+After registration, please include the nomenclatural act identifier (e.g., urn:lsid:zoobank.org:act:B792CF27-E709-4BFE-8318-0C5CCBC7C0C5) on the line below any new name in the manuscript and the publication lsid in the Data Accessibility section.
+See recent Ichthyology & Herpetology (not Copeia) publications for guidance.

-All manuscripts that include newly published or altered phylogenetic trees must include the tree file(s) for submission to the Open Tree of Life project (https://tree.opentreeoflife.org).
+All manuscripts that include newly published or altered phylogenetic trees must include the tree file(s) for submission to the Open Tree of Life project ( https://tree.opentreeoflife.org ).
 We request that you provide the final Newick tree file(s) with all of the terminals properly labeled to match the scientific names in your paper.
-These tree files will be made available on the Copeia supplemental website and will be uploaded to the Open Tree of Life website by the Copeia editorial office.
+These tree files will be made available on the Ichthyology & Herpetology supplemental website and will be uploaded to the Open Tree of Life website by the Ichthyology & Herpetology editorial office.

-With any use of supplemental material, a primary section with the heading DATA ACCESSIBILITY should be included following the Discussion and before the Acknowledgments.
+With any use of supplemental material, a primary section with the heading DATA ACCESSIBILITY should be included following the Discussion section (or Material Examined if included).
 This section should include the DOI of the supplemental material and any other identifying information.

 For a Dryad submission, follow this format:

-When using the Copeia supplemental site, follow this format:
+When using the Ichthyology & Herpetology supplemental site, follow this format:

-The correct URL will be added by the editorial office prior to publication.
+The correct URL for articles using the Ichthyology & Herpetology supplemental site will be added by the editorial office prior to publication.

 Literature Cited is double-spaced and formatted identically for all manuscripts.
+The year of publication that should be cited is the formal print publication year for printed journals, not the available online year (if earlier).
 Titles of journals are provided in full without terminal punctuation.
 Names of authors use bold, standard font.
 References are listed alphabetically by author surname.
 When there is more than one article with the same first author, organize references alphabetically by second (then third, or fourth, etc.) author surname.
 If there are more than 15 authors, list the first 14 authors, add an ellipsis (…), and add the last author name.
 See examples of formatting below.

 Taylor, R., and C. C. Van Dyke.
 1985.
 Revised procedures for staining and clearing small fishes and other vertebrates for bone and cartilage study.
 Cybium 9:107–119.